 Here is guide on how to use lactucarium.
 I can only vouch for my extracts, but this will also go for anyone making their own lactucarium from plants.
 Of course, I must state that this is not meant to be medical advice.

 - According to an essay by Emile Muchon, published in 1846 in a book of pharmacy entitled The Chemist, it states that one should not exceed 15 grams of lactucarium per day.
 This is a very large amount of lactucarium, and serves only to show the upper daily limit according to the 19th century pharmacists.
 There is no established daily amount for lactucarium.
 Given its effectiveness, a few teaspoons of the liquid version is probably the most one would need at any given time.
 This is my speculation and not medical advice.
-I always err on the side of the lowest possible dose.
+I always err on the side of the lowest possible serving size.

 - A half teaspoon of extra strong tincture contains about 250mg of lactucarium.